k3ssen/k3ssen.github.io/guide-vue-twig-part-4-form.md

 {% endblock %}
 ```

-Certainly you'll still want to create vue components for complex stuff, but many forms just have
+Certainly this doesn't cover complex forms for which you'll still want to create vue components for complex stuff,
-some conditions where value of field A should affect field B. By combining Vue and Twig
+but many forms just have some conditions where value of field A should affect field B. By combining Vue and Twig
 this is now easier than ever before!

 {% endraw %}